saaifali/C-Minifier/README.md

 This basically trims whitespace and removes comments.
 It doesn't do any lexical analyzing, so complex or twisted cases may make it fail.

-I hope it will be as useful to you as it is to me.

 Requirements
 ============